EveThan/Waste-Classification/README.md

 From what I have observed, the trained waste image classification model tends to associate bright and colourful items with organic wastes.
 Therefore, it would sometimes classify colourful straws as organic wastes.

 ## References
-- Image Augmentation on the fly using Keras ImageDataGenerator https://www.analyticsvidhya.com/blog/2020/08/image-augmentation-on-the-fly-using-keras-imagedatagenerator/
+- Image Augmentation on the fly using Keras ImageDataGenerator <br>
+  https://www.analyticsvidhya.com/blog/2020/08/image-augmentation-on-the-fly-using-keras-imagedatagenerator/
 - What exactly does shear do in ImageDataGenerator of Keras https://stackoverflow.com/questions/57301330/what-exactly-the-shear-do-in-imagedatagenerator-of-keras